Split Tooth: Summary

-Through a series of alternating short prose, poems and illustrations, the Inuk narrator recollects aspects of growing up in a small Nunavut town in the 1970s.
-The unnamed adolescent girl protagonist lives in the tundra landscape, spends time with friends, copes with sexual abuse, witnesses domestic violence, experiences Inuit culture and religion, and gives birth.
+Through a series of alternating short prose, poems and illustrations, the Inuk narrator recollects aspects of growing up in the Nunavut tundra in the 1970s.
+The unnamed adolescent girl protagonist lives in a small seaside town where rape, addiction, domestic violence, and bullying are almost everyday dangers.
+Through her relationship with her younger sister she begins to connect spiritually to the land, eventually learning soul projection to meet with a variety of mythic and incorporeal forces.
+While projecting on the sea ice in an attempt to find Sedna, she instead encounters a deific set of Northern lights, who impregnate her with twins named Savik and Naja.
+As infants, Naja acts as a healer strengthening the life energy of those around her, while Savik instead begins to predate on people's sicknesses and immorality, killing the protagonist's alcoholic uncle and threatening her other loved ones.
+She attempts to kill Savik on the ice, but he shapeshifts to resist and the exertion of life energy instead drains and kills Naja.
+She releases Naja's body to the water, where she revives for the twins to merge into a seal and swim off.
+The protagonist surrenders to the elements, but instead projects through her own memories to speak with the spirits of her relatives before returning to the land of the living.

 Style and themes

 The book is divided by unnumbered chapters with poems and illustrations in between pieces of short prose.
 The prose is written with a poetic quality and moves the narratives along.
 The poems include one written in Inuinnaqtun, a dialect of an Inuit language.
 The illustrations are all full-page, black-and-white drawings by Chicano artist Jaime Hernandez.
 The book integrates some of the author's real life background and experiences, fiction and Inuit Qaujimajatuqangit.
 For example, the story of Sedna is related as a counterpoint to the 1970s Panarctic Oils seismic testing.
 The publisher categorizes the genre as magical realism, as the author noted Gabriel García Márquez as being an influence, though it also fits within the genre of Bildungsroman.
 The book has been cited as an example of the genre "wonderwork" as described by literary academic Daniel Heath Justice, being Indigenous literature that defies conventional Western notions of literary genre.

 Among the themes is that of interconnectedness: "life and death, tenderness and violence, everyday existence and the spectacular spirituality inherent in nature are one and the same".
 The setting cycles through alternating the "24-hour day and perpetual night" of the high arctic.
-Like her last album Retribution the theme of rape is also prevalent throughout the work: "the rape of women, of children, of traditional lands, the shame brought on Indigenous people by these assaults, by the residential school system...lost languages, grinding poverty, generational trauma."
+Like her last album, Retribution, the theme of rape is prevalent throughout the work: "the rape of women, of children, of traditional lands, the shame brought on Indigenous people by these assaults, by the residential school system...lost languages, grinding poverty, generational trauma."